 Scholars Program Curriculum Components:

-- The Summer Challenge Program (SCP) is open to approximately 125 New Jersey students from low-income communities each year, and is a three-week residential program held on the campus of The Hill School in Pottstown, Pennsylvania.
+- The Summer Challenge Program (SCP) is open to approximately 125 New Jersey students from low-income communities each year and is a three-week residential program held on the campus of a boarding school.
 The program consists of daily classes in core subjects and electives.

 - The Leadership Retreat follows SCP and is held at the Princeton-Blairstown Center in Blairstown, New Jersey.
 Students engage in outdoor activities designed to promote teamwork, group cooperation, and communication skills.
 Activities include hiking, camping, rope courses, dam rappelling, and canoeing.

 - Scholars Academy Saturdays (SAS) is the second phase of the SEEDS Scholars Program.
 Approximately 95 students who have successfully completed SCP are invited to continue to SAS.
-These students attend Saturday classes throughout the academic year and participate in workshops and other activities.
-Students also prepare for the Secondary School Admissions Test (the placement exam for private high schools), visit selective schools and complete their applications.
+These students attend Saturday classes at private day schools in New Jersey throughout the academic year, and participate in workshops and other activities.
+Students also prepare for the Secondary School Admissions Test (the placement exam for private high schools), visit selective schools, and complete their applications.

-- The Capstone Experience (Capstone), held the summer after 8th grade, is a second three-week residential program held on the campus of The Hill School.
+- The Capstone Experience (Capstone), held the summer after 8th grade, is a second three-week residential program held on the campus of a boarding school.
 Scholars take part in an intensive course of study to prepare them for the next phase of their education.
 Scholars participate in one of four tracks: Business & Finance; Culture & the Arts; Law & Society; and Science, Technology, Engineering and Mathematics (STEM).